Open Source Orchard

 7. Dashboard Integration

-Software development has consistently been a source of high costs for commercial IoT solutions and a major reason for high prices to farmers.
-By utilizing an open source platform to develop on, we hope to deliver a comprehensive dashboard for farmers to visualize the data they collect in a simplified way anywhere with internet or cellular connection at an affordable cost.
+Software development can be a source of high costs for commercial IoT solutions and a reason for high prices to farmers.
+By utilizing open source tools, we hope to deliver a comprehensive method for farmers to visualize the data they collect in a simplified way anywhere with internet or cellular connection at an affordable cost.
 Depending on additional resources from this grant, we can also look into the viability of using drone imagery or purchasable satellite imagery to create up-to-date mapping for asset tracking.
 Free satellite imagery (i.e., Google Earth) is typically out of date, so changes made on the farm aren’t visible and it’s difficult to get an accurate depiction of where everything is if entire planting systems have been altered.

 Cooperators